Dozens of delivery riders face deportation after immigration crackdown

 The targeted action of workers in the so-called gig-economy led to 171 arrests across the country last month

-An immigration crackdown will see dozens of delivery riders deported after being found to be working illegally in the UK.
+An immigration crackdown will see dozens of delivery drivers deported after being found to be working illegally in the UK.

 The targeted action of workers in the so-called gig-economy led to 171 arrests across the country last month, with 60 detained for removal from the UK.